nanograv/QuickCW/doc/how_to_run_QuickCW.md

 * `data_pkl` points to the pickled pulsar object you want to analyze.
 Alternatively one can rewrite the script so that it loads in par/tim files.
 What matters in the end is that `psrs` contain the pulsar objects we want to use.
 * `noisefile` points to the json file containing the noise dictionary we plan to use for setting the white noise parameters.
 * `savefile` is the name of the file we want to save our results.
+* The number of iterations (`N`) is set properly.
+The example script has `N=1_000_000`, which is good for a quick test run to see that everything works, but not enough for an actual analysis.
+Depending on the details of the analysis and the dataset one might want to set at least `N=100_000_000` (or even `N=1_000_000_000`).
+Note that the number of steps in the shape parameters is `N/n_int_block`, so for example the example script gives '1_000_000/10_000=100' steps in shape parameters.
+* If using a higher `N` than in the example script, it can also be useful to set `thin=10` (or even 100), which results in only saving every 10th/100th sample to file and thus helps keep file sizes down.

 Once these are set, we can run the MCMC by executing: